|Dan O'Bannon and Ron Shusett|

 d) Inspired by Bava's Planet of the Vampires

-Dan admitted that he stole the idea of the giant alien skeleton from Planet of the Vampires in which the skeletons were remains of giant humanoid space travellers who had been driven mad into killing one another when possessed by the spirits on the planet.
+Dan admitted that he stole the idea of the giant alien skeleton from Planet of the Vampires, an Italian movie first released in the USA on 27th October 1965 in which the skeletons were remains of giant humanoid space travellers who had been driven mad into killing one another when possessed by the spirits on the planet, but had he seen this by the time he started.

 |Junkyard was published in&|